Content

 You can learn more about two common weight loss medications, Ozempic and metformin, in our guide.

-When striving for a “healthy” weight, how do you know what to go for?
+When striving for a “healthy” weight, how do you know what to aim for?
 Should you aim for the average male weight?
 Not necessarily, because it’s ultimately personal.

 Here’s what to keep in mind about healthy weights and average weights for men:

-The average weight for men is 197.9 pounds.
-However, weight can be influenced by several factors, such as age, ethnicity and height.
+The average weight for men in the U.S. is 199.8 pounds.
+However, weight can be influenced by several factors, such as age, ethnicity, and height.

 BMI isn’t everything.
-Body mass index is one measurement of whether a person’s at a healthy weight, but it doesn’t look at overall health and body fat percentage.
+Body mass index is one measurement of whether a person’s at a healthy weight, but it doesn’t look at overall health and body composition.

-Focusing on a healthy diet and an active lifestyle can help you reach a healthy weight.
+Focusing on a nutritious diet and an active lifestyle can help you reach and maintain that healthy-for-you weight.
 Need more assistance?
-Do a free weight loss assessment with Hims to start exploring your options.
+You can take our free weight loss assessment to start exploring your options.

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
 See a mistake?
 Let us know at [email protected]!